nixworks/public/news/2012/12/9/README.md

 ##### Ghana
 ### [Ghana's main opposition party alleges fraud in the recent general election as incumbent President John Mahama is declared the winner. ](/news/2012/12/9/ghana-s-main-opposition-party-alleges-fraud-in-the-recent-general-election-as-incumbent-president-john-mahama-is-declared-the-winner.md)
-_Context: general election, John Mahama, President of Ghana, Ghana_
+_Context: John Mahama, general election, Ghana, President of Ghana_

 ##### Romania
 ### [Voters in Romania go to the polls for parliamentary elections with the governing Social Liberal Union led by Prime Minister Victor Ponta winning by a landslide majority in both the Chamber of Deputies and the Senate. ](/news/2012/12/9/voters-in-romania-go-to-the-polls-for-parliamentary-elections-with-the-governing-social-liberal-union-led-by-prime-minister-victor-ponta-win.md)
-_Context: Prime Minister, Social Liberal Union, parliamentary election, Chamber of Deputies, landslide majority, Romania, Victor Ponta, Senate_
+_Context: Victor Ponta, Chamber of Deputies, landslide majority, Romania, parliamentary election, Prime Minister, Senate, Social Liberal Union_

-##### astronomer
+##### Astronomer
 ### [British astronomer and broadcaster Sir Patrick Moore, presenter of "The Sky at Night" for over 55 years, dies aged 89. ](/news/2012/12/9/british-astronomer-and-broadcaster-sir-patrick-moore-presenter-of-the-sky-at-night-for-over-55-years-dies-aged-89.md)
 Astronomer, broadcaster and author Sir Patrick Moore has died at his home at the age of 89.

 ##### Khrunichev Center
 ### [Khrunichev Center and International Launch Services report an anomaly during the launch of the Yamal-402 satellite on 8 December.
 Briz-M stage failure 4 minutes before scheduled shut down on its fourth burn. ](/news/2012/12/9/khrunichev-center-and-international-launch-services-report-an-anomaly-during-the-launch-of-the-yamal-402-satellite-on-8-december-briz-m-sta.md)
-_Context: Khrunichev Center, Briz-M, satellite, International Launch Services, Yamal-402_
+_Context: Yamal-402, satellite, Briz-M, International Launch Services, Khrunichev Center_

 ## [Previous Day...](/news/2012/12/8/index.md)